Neil Hannon: Career

+In 2000, he and Joby Talbot contributed four tracks to Ute Lemper's collaboration album, Punishing Kiss.

-In 2004 he played alongside the Ulster Orchestra for the opening event of the Belfast Festival at Queen's.
-In 2005, he contributed vocals to his long-time collaborator Joby Talbot's soundtrack for the movie version of The Hitchhiker's Guide to the Galaxy.
+In 2004, Hannon performed alongside the Ulster Orchestra for the opening event of the Belfast Festival at Queen's.
+In 2005, he contributed vocals to Talbot's soundtrack for the movie version of The Hitchhiker's Guide to the Galaxy.

-In 2006 it was announced that Hannon was to lend his vocal ability to the Doctor Who soundtrack CD release, recording two songs – "Love Don't Roam" for the 2006 Christmas special, "The Runaway Bride", and a new version of "Song For Ten", originally used in 2005's "The Christmas Invasion".
-On 12 January 2007, The Guardian website's "Media Monkey" diary column reported that Doctor Who fans from the discussion forum on the fan website Outpost Gallifrey were attempting to organise mass downloads of the Hannon-sung "Love Don't Roam", which was available as a single release on the UK iTunes Store.
+In 2006, it was announced that Hannon was to lend vocals to the Doctor Who soundtrack CD release, recording two songs – "Love Don't Roam", for the 2006 Christmas special "The Runaway Bride"; and a new version of "Song for Ten", which originally appeared in 2005's "The Christmas Invasion".
+On 12 January 2007, The Guardian website's "Media Monkey" diary column reported that Doctor Who fans from the discussion forum on the fan website Outpost Gallifrey were attempting to organise mass downloads of the Hannon-sung "Love Don't Roam", which was available as a single release in the UK iTunes Store.
 This was in order to attempt to exploit the new UK Singles Chart download rules, and get the song featured in the Top 40 releases.

-The same year Hannon added his writing and vocal talents to the Air album Pocket Symphony, released in the United States on 6 March 2007.
-He is featured on the track "Somewhere Between Waking and Sleeping", for which he wrote the lyrics.
-This song had been originally written for and sung by Charlotte Gainsbourg on her album, 5:55.
-Though it was not included in its 2006 European release, it was added as a bonus track for its American release on 24 April 2007.
+The same year, Hannon sang and wrote the lyrics for the song "Somewhere Between Waking and Sleeping" on the Air album Pocket Symphony, released in the United States on 6 March 2007.
+This song had been originally written for and sung by Charlotte Gainsbourg on her 2006 album 5:55.
+Though it was not included on its 2006 European release, it was added as a bonus track to its American release on 24 April 2007.

 Hannon won the 2007 Choice Music Prize for his 2006 album, Victory for the Comic Muse.
 It was announced the following day that he had left EMI by 'mutual consent'.
-In 2015 he won the 2015 Legend Award from the Oh Yeah organisation in Belfast.

-When the band Keane played at the O2 Arena in London in July, "A Bad Dream" was introduced by Hannon.
-He introduced it by reading the poem "An Irish Airman Foresees His Death" by W. B. Yeats, upon which the song is based.
+When the band Keane played at the O2 Arena in London that July, "A Bad Dream" was introduced by Hannon, who read the poem "An Irish Airman Foresees His Death" by W. B. Yeats, upon which the song is based.